BTC, ETH, BNB, XRP, ADA, DOT, UNI, LTC, LINK, THETA

 ETH / USDT daily chart.
 Source: TradingView

-That may have frustrated momentum traders who appear to have abandoned their positions today, resulting in a drop to the 20-day EMA ($ 1,904).
-If the ETH / USDT pair bounces strongly from the 20-day EMA, it will indicate demand at lower levels.

-Then the bulls will make one more attempt to push the price above $ 2,150.
-If successful, the pair could begin its journey towards the next target at $ 2,618.14.
+The bulls will now make one more attempt to scale above the all-time high of $ 2,150.
+If they manage to do that, the ETH / USDT pair could resume its uptrend and march towards the next target at $ 2,618.14.

-This positive view will be invalidated if the bears sink and hold the price below the 20-day EMA.
-Such a move will suggest a possible change in sentiment and that could drag the price to the trend line.
+However, the bears likely have other plans.
+They will try to bring the price below the 20-day EMA.
+If that happens, multiple aggressive bulls can get caught.
+That could intensify selling, leading to a drop in the trend line.
+A break below this support will suggest a trend reversal.

 BNB / USDT